-Students are assigned a primary Major Advisor, who is a faculty member in the student's departmental area.
+Students are assigned a primary Major Advisor, who is a full-time faculty member.
 Students are encouraged to speak at any time with their Major Advisor to ask specific questions regarding requirements and courses in their department and to develop overall programs of study and long-range goals.
 Students are allowed to choose their own advisors with the consent of the new advisor.
 Students must complete a Change of Advisor form in the Registrar's Office to make the change.